vinodkraman/vinodkraman.github.io/_pages/about.md

 # Projects
 ---
 I have also been working on more empirical research, especially towards understanding the abilities and limitations of the Transformer architecture.
 Below are some ongoing projects which highlight some of my findings.

-- Learning Permutations
+- <b><a href="[https://opg.optica.org/oe/fulltext.cfm?uri=oe-27-22-31757&id=422403](https://github.com/vinodkraman/LearningPermutations)" style="color: black;text-decoration: none">Learning Permutations</a></b>

 # Talks